downloadplanet/downloadplanet/mc2go-xfhevc-converter-300876869.md

-# MC2GO XF-HEVC Converter<br />MainConceptⓇ 2GO Canon XF-HEVC Converter is an optimized Docker container for ingesting XF-HEVC files created with the new professional Canon XF705 camcorder that can be transcoded into readable AVC/H.264 / PCM in MXF streams for further processing in video editing solutions like Adobe Premiere Pro, Apple Final Cut Pro, Avid Media Composer, etc, incl.
+# MC2GO XF-HEVC Converter
+MainConceptⓇ 2GO Canon XF-HEVC Converter is an optimized Docker container for ingesting XF-HEVC files created with the new professional Canon XF705 camcorder that can be transcoded into readable AVC/H.264 / PCM in MXF streams for further processing in video editing solutions like Adobe Premiere Pro, Apple Final Cut Pro, Avid Media Composer, etc, incl.
 REST API control.

 The demo version of the MC2GO XF-HEVC Converter is fully functional.
 It only has an audio encoding limitation of recurring silence, i.e. after some time audio will be muted and continues again, etc.